arve0/leicaexperiment/README.md

 for well in experiment.well_images(0, 0):
     do stuff...

-# rotate top left image in first row
+# rotate top left image in all rows
 rows = experiment.well_rows
 for r in rows:
     img_path = experiment.image(r, 0, 0, 0)